alyssabchew/ecem202a_project/docs/report.md

 # 3. Technical Approach

 Our approach is to leverage Apple's ARKit, AprilTags and a machine learning based gesture recognition system to create a novel gesture based smart home system without the need for voice control.
-For our technical approach, we aim to
+For our technical approach, we aim to leverage the RP2040's LSM6DSOX's ML layer to recognize geatures, ARkit's accurate SLAM position and oreitnation tracking to track position, and APRILtag's unique tracking capabilities to make this possible.

 ## Hardware Implementation